Easy Steps: How to RDP with Azure AD Joined Windows 10, 11

 Azure AD Remote Control

-RDP with Azure AD joined computers is quite time-consuming because it requires some computer skills.
-Therefore, we recommend using the best remote desktop software AnyViewer to access your remote computers easily.
+RDP Azure AD joined devices is quite time-consuming because it requires some computer skills.
+Therefore, it is recommended to use the best remote desktop software AnyViewer to access your remote computers easily.

 Compared to RDP, AnyViewer has the following advantages: